autocrypt/autocrypt/doc/features.rst

   interacting with each other.

-- **Don't ask users anything about keys, ever.** And minimize and useability-test what needs to be decided by users and include resulting UI guidance in the specs.
+- **Don't ask users anything about keys, ever.** And minimize and usability-test what needs to be decided by users and include resulting UI guidance in the specs.
 Minimize friction for people using multiple mail apps with their accounts.